vaughn-taylor/craft-control-panel-style/README.md

 ## CONTROL PANEL STRUCTURE

-From ./vendor/craftcms/cms/src/templates/_layouts/cp.twig
-The prebuilt themes are based on the page structure as specified the above file.
-Many of the CSS declarations in the themes use `!important` to ensure they are obeyed.
+The prebuilt themes are based on the page structure as specified in `./vendor/craftcms/cms/src/templates/_layouts/cp.twig`.

     ┌────────────────────────────────────────────────────────────────────────────────────┐
     │                                 #global-container                                  │